carnach/unicookbook-userguide/docs/user-guide.md

 3. Each user can only approve a recipe once
 4. Recipe needs 2 unique approvals
 5. Once approved (2 approvals), "Untested" tag is removed automatically
+6. You can remove your own approval; if approvals drop below 2, the "Untested" tag is added back automatically

 ### Checking Contributor Status